Things to know before buying a term plan

 At 6% annually, they will receive 6 lakhs each year.
 That should adequately compensate for your lost income.
 However with inflation, that 6 lakhs might start looking paltry very soon.
 So let’s try and beat inflation.
 Let’s assume the insurer pays you 2 Crores.
 That should get your family 12 lakhs each year.
 A pretty good sum overall and maybe good enough for the next 10 years.
 But what if you have a lot of financial obligations?
 Loans and that sort of stuff.

 Then you should start looking at a higher cover.
 And while these are rough estimates, I hope you get where I am going with this.
 The final amount should generate enough cash flows for a reasonable amount of time to pay for all your family expenses (including EMIs) and also leave a little extra for your family.
-We will soon have a calculator up on Ditto.
-So keep an eye out for that.
+Check out our free term insurance calculator to know all about your ideal cover.

 Remember.
 With a term insurance product, you keep paying your premiums until you die.
 Or the policy lapses.
 So there is an expiration date of sorts and it’s on you to decide how long you want to keep your policy.
 And you have to make this choice at the time of purchase.
 You can’t change it afterwards.
 So there’s a lot riding on this.